 Out of 2.6 million total deaths annually in the United States, one in five occurs in the hospital setting.
 Many of those patients who died had multiple advanced chronic illnesses, suffered from progressive frailty and had a series of hospitalizations prior to their deaths.
 Many had a likely prognosis of less than 6 months during at least one of the hospitalizations preceding the terminal hospitalization.
 As payment reform shifts from an episodic, fee-for-service model to a longitudinal, shared risk model, an acute care hospitalization is no longer viewed as an isolated event along the patient’s trajectory of illness.
 Hospitalists play an increasingly important role in this longitudinal model of care as each hospitalization represents an opportunity to reassess a patient’s prognosis, his or her understanding of their illness and how goals of care may have changed in the face of disease progression.
 Hospitalists should consider referral for palliative care for those patients who require assistance with complex symptom management and advance care planning (Figure 74-1).
 For those patients without complex symptom management or advance care planning needs and who have a likely prognosis of less than 6 months and comfort as the primary goal, the hospitalist can manage the transition to best supportive care with hospice.
 The transition to hospice care may, at times, present a unique set of challenges from provider, patient and hospice standpoint.

 Access to palliative care and hospice along the trajectory of disease.

 STRATEGIES TO OVERCOME UNDERUSE OF HOSPICE

-While the number of patients served by hospice has steadily risen over the years and the percent ...
+While the number of patients served by hospice has steadily risen over the years and the percent of patients ...